YogliB/YogliB/README.md

 #### I'm Yogev, a web developer 🕷️🕸️

-- 🔭 I’m currently working on using [Angular](https://angular.io) with [Snowpack](https://snowpack.dev).
+- 🔭 I’m currently working on building a TODO app 🎯
-- 🌱 I’m currently learning product management.
+- 🌱 I’m currently learning how to build apps with Svelte
-- 👯 I’m looking to collaborate on using [Angular](https://angular.io) with [Snowpack](https://snowpack.dev).
+- 👯 I’m looking to collaborate on using [Angular](https://angular.io) with [Snowpack](https://snowpack.dev)
-- 🤔 I’m looking for help with Webpack optimizations.
+- 🤔 I’m looking for help with Webpack optimizations
 - 💬 Ask me about anything 🙂
 - 📫 How to reach me:  [yogiboaron@gmail.com](mailto:yogiboaron@gmail.com)
 - 😄 Pronouns: He/Him